K2Joom/docs-matukio/booking_fields.md

 * Checkboxes (Multiple values selectable)
 * Spacer (a separator to group your content - similar to a HR HTML element)
 * Spacer Text (a separator with your own custom text)

+If you use Select, Checkbox or Radiobuttons you need to provide the possible values in the Values field, e.g. which values the user can choose between.

+The syntax is pretty straight forward:

+{element1=Text1}{element2=Text2}

+The text is displayed to the user and the element used for intern (id, name etc.) naming of the element.
+The element name is not allowed to have any special characters (including spaces).
+If you leave the element empty and set required to Yes, the validation fails if not another element is selected.
+This can be used to show for example "please select" as the first option, forcing users to select an element.

+The booking form has one (as a setting) to four pages.
+If it is an paid event and you enabled payment processing it has four pages.

+> If you disable payment processing or disable all payment plugins the second and last page will not show up, but you can use fees.

+Only fields on page one are validated with JavaScript (all fields are additionally validated in PHP).
+The third page is mostly a confirmation page showing all user entries.
+PLEASE NOTE: The first and third page are always shown (and named like that), only the second page can be hidden (if no payment is done)!
+In most cases you want your new booking field to be on page one.